This tutorial can also be downloaded as a pdf!

-I’ve gotten a lot of questions regarding my Yasha bodice, so I decided to make this post and hopefully it’ll answer your questions and help when creating your own Yasha cosplay.
-It’s actually not an overly complicated piece, you just need a lot of patience for pressing and hand sewing.
+I’ve gotten a lot of questions regarding my Yasha bodice, so I decided to make this post and hopefully it’ll answer most of them and help you with your own Yasha cosplay.
+It’s actually not an overly complicated piece, you just need a bit of patience for pressing and hand sewing.

 Pattern

-I always start my cosplays by sitting down to look at references and sketch out how I want to make it.
+I always start by sitting down to look at references and sketch out how I want to make my cosplay.
 To me, the bodice has a front panel with braiding, followed by another slim panel, followed by a panel with braiding and finally a side panel.
-The back was open to interpretation, so I decided to just do four panels in total as it wasn’t going to be visible most of the time (and I didn’t want to do any more braids).
+The back was open to interpretation, so I decided to just do four panels in total as it wasn’t going to be visible (and I didn’t want to do any more braids).
 As I actually started sewing, I also decided to have the zipper be in the back instead of the side.

 Then I moved on to patterning.
-You could do this in several ways- draping on the stand or wrapping yourself in plastic foil and tape and then have someone draw the lines directly on (you can find tutorials on this).
+You can do this in several ways: draping on the stand or wrapping yourself in plastic foil, tape and then have someone draw the lines directly on (you can find tutorials on this).
 I took an old leotard pattern that I had copied from a basic H&M piece.
 Leotard pattern laid flat, I made sure it had the right measurement on the waist and chest.
 Then, dividing it down the middle, I started to draw the panels.
-Afterwards I made a mockup to take it in where it needed to – specifically the curve on the bust and in the back – and transferred those modifications back onto the pattern.
+Afterwards I made a mockup to take it in where it needed to – specifically the curve on the bust and in the back.
+Then I transferred those modifications onto the pattern.
 I wanted to make sure it was very form fitting.

 Above is the end pattern: front to the left, back to the right.
 As I was finishing, it ended up being a little too tight in the back, so I added two extra panels, each 3 cm wide.
 That’s the good thing about this bodice, you can just add an extra piece and it’ll fit the look.